RIP: Google Authorship

-While the tag may have helped you find content by authors you liked, it wasn’t making as big an impact as Google had hoped.
+While the tag may have helped you find content by authors you liked, it wasn’t making as significant an impact as Google had hoped.
 So what was Google authorship doing for people?
 And what will it continue to do, if anything?

 “We ignore it – you don’t need to keep it from our point of view.
-You’re welcome to keep it for users or other purposes, it won’t cause problems on our side, but it also doesn’t do anything on our side.”
+You’re welcome to keep it for users or other purposes, it won’t cause problems on our site, but it also doesn’t do anything on our side.”

 While it’s helpful that Google is diligently keeping track of what features people are using, we’re curious to see how authors will react.